Computed Tomography

 Magnetic Resonance Imaging (MRI)

 The Computed Tomography (CT) Program has limited enrollment and a selection process for admission into the program.
-This is an advanced certificate program and applicants must be a graduate from an approved radiography program with a 2.5 or higher cumulative G.P.A. on a 4.0 scale and have an active registration with the A.R.R.T. or registry eligible status to be considered for admission.
+This is an advanced certificate program, and applicants must be a graduate from an approved radiography program with a 2.5 or higher cumulative GPA on a 4.0 scale and have an active registration with the ARRT or registry-eligible status to be considered for admission.
 Applicants need to refer to the Eligibility & Admission Requirements for this program to determine eligibility criteria and the selection process.

-All applicants must meet the following admission criteria for the computed tomography program for selection review:
+You must meet the following admission criteria for the computed tomography program for selection review:

-- Completed the online application for the Computed Tomography program by the application deadline date.
+4. Complete the online application for the Computed Tomography program by the application deadline date.

 Program admission is competitive and fulfillment of the admission requirements does not guarantee admission.
-Class size is limited and determined by the number of available clinical sites within each community-college district.
-Participating community college districts (in addition to Carl Sandburg College) include Black Hawk, Heartland, Illinois Central, Illinois Valley, John Wood, Lincoln Land, Parkland, Richland, Sauk Valley, Scott (IA), Southeastern (IA), and Spoon River.
+Class size is limited and determined by the number of available clinical sites within each community college district.
+Participating community college districts (in addition to Carl Sandburg College) include Black Hawk, Heartland, Illinois Central, Illinois Valley, John Wood, Lincoln Land, Parkland, Richland, Sauk Valley, Scott (IA), Southeastern (IA) and Spoon River.

-Career and technical programs/courses are offered without regard to race, color, national origin, sex, sexual orientation, age, disability, or status in any group protected by applicable federal, state, or local law.
-Title IX Coordinator: 309.341.5258.
-ADA/504 Coordinator: 309.341.5262.
+Career and technical programs/courses are offered without regard to race, color, national origin, sex, sexual orientation, age, disability, or status in any group protected by applicable federal, state or local law.
+For more information, contact the Title IX coordinator at 309.341.5258 or the ADA/504 coordinator at 309.341.5262.

 For additional information contact:

-The Welcome Center
+Welcome Center

-Phone: 309.345.3500
+309.345.3500

 welcomecenter@sandburg.edu